 The real secret of knowing your recovery numbers takes place away from Zwift…out on the open road.

-You can increase the time you spend at threshold in a given session once you improve your ability to process (combust) that lactate between intervals.
+You can increase the time you spend at the threshold in a given session once you improve your ability to process (combust) that lactate between intervals.

 It turns out that your FTP is really just the tip of the iceberg.
 There are additional metrics that we can use to make you a smarter and more effective athlete, and Peak Recovery is just one of them.